OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     you need to include only *package_A*.
 Make sure not to leave out any direct dependencies here, because doing so will result in failure to install needed dependent distributions whenever your distribution is installed.
-The value of *install_requires* should be a list of strings.
+The value of ``install_requires`` should be a list of strings.
-    These strings can specify not only the name of a distribution, but also a version or a range of versions.
+    These strings can specify not only the name of a distribution but also a version or a range of versions.
 For example, 'numpy>=1.3.0', 'numpy<=1.5' and 'numpy=='1.4.1' are all valid entries in ``install_requires``.
 However, it's usually best not to specify an exact version in ``install_requires``